Masonic Symbols

 The cable tow is probably one of the most hands-on symbols you’ll see when attending a Masonic ritual.
 It’s basically a rope or cord, and it stands for the length you’re able to go to help your fellow freemasons or community.
 Everyone’s cable tow is a little different, and for me it’s a good reminder to do what I can, when I can, for others.

-It serves as a metaphor for personal responsibility emphasizing that everyone should step up and support one another according to their abilities.
+It serves as a metaphor for personal responsibility emphasising that everyone should step up and support one another according to their abilities.
 Whenever I spot the cable tow in ceremonies or conversations, I’m reminded that every act of giving, big or small, makes a difference.
 Through this symbol, freemasons are asked to reflect on what service really means, both inside and outside the lodge.

 Pillars: B & J